 What size wire do I need for a 80 amp sub panel?

 To install an 80 amp sub panel, you need to know how to run the wires from the main service panel to the subpanel.
-Typically, the subpanel requires three wires: one hot, one neutral, and one ground.
+Typically, the subpanel requires three wires: two hot, one neutral, and one ground.
 You can purchase three-wire cable, or SEO cable, at a local electrical supply store or online.
 The two hot wires are called feeder wires, and they carry the power to the subpanel.

 The wire you use for a sub panel that receives 80 amps is 2-gauge.
 It is important to choose the right wire size for your panel because a smaller line can cause a fire or short circuit.
 It is also important to understand what type of electrical device will be receiving the current.
 There are some common devices that require continuous current like light bulbs, chargers, and electric fans.
 You need to know the current draw to properly determine the wire size.

 To choose the right size wire for your 80 amp service, know how much power your devices will use.
 A larger wire is better, as it can carry more current.
 When you choose the size, be sure to keep in mind that the wire gauge is also affected by distance.
 For instance, a wire that can carry 15 amps over a meter will struggle to do the same over 200 meters.